tailucas/tailucas.github.io/pocket-lint.markdown

 ### Frequently Asked Questions

+#### Why use Pocket Lint Telegram Bot?

+Pocket has a web site and an mobile apps so another way to interact with Pocket seems redundant at first.
+I have been using Pocket for many years, but mostly to save thinks that I rarely come back to, if at all.
+I built this bot because I wanted to have a *single link* served to me by the bot and if I haven't tagged or archived the item, I wanted the opportunity to do this after actually reading the item.
+Since I already use Telegram, its built-in ability to perform link previews is also rather handy from a usability perspective; nothing new is needed to interact with my Pocket.
+If this presentation method works for you, then you should try this bot.

 #### What information does the bot store about me?

 At a minimum, the bot needs to store an authentication token that allows it to interact with your Pocket items.
 This token is generated as part of the `/start` command workflow and stored in a local database with the bot and is encrypted at rest using a key that is never persisted with the bot.
 Pick positions are stored and associated with your Telegram user ID.
-If tags are included, only cryptographic digests of the tags are stored with your pick positions.
+If tags are included, only cryptographic digests of the tags are stored with your pick positions meaning that there is no way to map the digest back to the actual tag.
 For more details about the implementation, see the [project documentation](https://github.com/tailucas/pocket-lint#readme-top).
 Application logs *do not* contain any user-content such as item links or any metadata fetched from Pocket, in the default logging mode.
 Logs include Telegram user ID and the action taken so that general activity is visible.

+#### Can Pocket Lint serve me a random item from my Pocket?

+The Application Programming Interface (API) provided by Pocket for item retrieval is constrained in that it will only allow retrieval for a limited number of items and an offset is needed to select which ones (if not the newest/oldest).
+There is no way to determine how many items there are in total without a brute-force method of fetching them all and then request rate limits become a factor at scale.
+So, the simplest design choice is to fetch a single item and store a "pick position" relative to the type of search (like unread, favourites, etc.).
+This pick position can be reset at any time with the `/settings` command.

 #### Can the bot show me all my tags?